-In order to make this information readily available to the public, Vance-Granville Community College has created an information page at www.vgcc.edu/about-vgcc/consumer-information which is designed to provide quick access to this data.
+In order to make this information readily available to the public, Vance-Granville Community College has created an information page on our Consumer Information page (www.vgcc.edu/about-us/consumer-information/) which is designed to provide quick access to this data.
 Available information includes general college information; student achievement and performance measures; financial aid, health, security and fire safety; legal information and policies; student life, athletics and student services; voter registration; contacts; and Title IX.
 Gainful Employment programs and disclosures are also included.
 Questions may be directed to the Vice President of Learning, Student Engagement & Success.